 Instructions

-- You can watch the short video in the post for visual instructions.Soak the cashews overnight in cold water or boil them for 20 minutes until soft, then discard the water.
+- You can watch the short video for visual instructions.Soak the cashews overnight in cold water or boil them for 20 minutes until soft, then discard the water.

 - Add all ingredients to a high-speed blender and blend until completely smooth.